cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 Pergola options allow the user to use the main features of Pergola library in a ready-to-use script.

+We divided in the five following sections the available arguments:

 * `Data input`_
 * `File formats`_